iancicarelli/Grupo4-HC-familiar/README.md

 # Grupo4-HC-familiar App: Huella verde

-Approach: This project focuses on educating and motivating families, especially those with children, to adopt sustainable practices in their daily lives. with children, to adopt sustainable practices in their daily lives.
-The application will not only not only seek to reduce the family's carbon footprint, but also to instill sustainability values in young children. sustainability values in the very young.
+Approach: This project focuses on educating and motivating families, especially those with children, to adopt sustainable practices in their daily lives.
+The app will not only seek to reduce the family carbon footprint, but also to instill sustainability values in the youngest.

 Possible key features:

-● Family Carbon Footprint Tracker: It will allow families to calculate their aggregate carbon footprint based on their their joint carbon footprint based on their energy consumption, travel, eating, and shopping habits.
+● Family Carbon Footprint Tracker: It will allow families to calculate their joint carbon footprint based on their energy consumption, travel, food, and shopping habits.

-● Family Challenges: Weekly challenges that promote low-carbon activities, such as cooking a vegetarian meal, will such as cooking a vegetarian meal together, car-free days, or creative recycling projects. creative recycling projects.
+● Family Challenges: Weekly challenges that promote low-carbon activities, such as cooking a vegetarian meal together, car-free days, or creative recycling projects.

-● Interactive Education for Kids: Interactive sections designed to teach children about sustainability and the environment through games, stories, and educational activities. educational activities.
+● Interactive Education for Kids: Interactive sections designed to teach children about sustainability and the environment through games, stories, and educational activities.

-● Rewards and Achievements: Points and medals system to motivate continued participation rewards such as tickets to natural parks or discounts on sustainable products. discounts on sustainable products
+● Rewards and Achievements: Points and medals system to motivate continued participation, redeemable for rewards such as tickets to natural parks or discounts on sustainable products.

 ## Authors and acknowledgment
 + Eduardo Gomez - Analyst